Why Do I Need An IRS Number When Importing Into The US?

 (Source: CUSTOMS DIRECTIVE NO. 3550-079A)

-The IRS/EIN or SSN is specific to the Ultimate Consignee.
+The IRS/EIN or SSN is specific to the ultimate consignee.
 The IRS issues these numbers directly to the company or individual.
 Therefore, if someone in the US buys a host of products from you, you would declare the IRS number for that buyer on the entry declaration to US Customs.

 6 Steps to Submitting Documentation to Your Customs Broker

-If the IRS number is not on file or has been deactivated by US Customs, then it will need to be added to their database by filing a Customs Form 5106.
+If the IRS number is not on file or has been deactivated by US Customs, it will need to be added to their database by filing a Customs Form 5106.

 5 Most Common Mistakes To Avoid When Importing Into The US

-If a 5106 is not on file, you need not worry as your customs broker can supply you with one.
+Your customs broker can query the EIN or your SSN before shipping to confirm if the 5106 is on file or if it needs updating.
+If a 5106 is not on file with US Customs your customs broker can supply you with one.
 You can then ask your buyer to fill it out.
-One you have received it back from your buyer, you can provide it to your custom broker, who will then submit it to Customs.
-CBP will then add it to their database.
+After your buyer returns it to you, give it to your custom broker, who will send it to Customs.
+CBP will then add it to its database.

 Want To Learn More About Importing Into The US?